jenssegers/codeigniter-authentication-library/README.md

 This is a secure authentication library for codeigniter.

+**WARNING**: this is version 2 this library, this is a more simplified and more easy to use version that is easier to implement in existing code.
+The original library relied too much on correct model communication that has been removed.
+Most of the functionality has been preserved although some things have been completely moved to the model as you can see in the example folder.

 Installation
 ------------

-Place the files from the repository in their respective folders.
-A database.sql file is included containing the required database structure (or use spark).
+Place the files from the repository in their respective folders (or use spark).
+A database.sql file is included containing the required database structure.

 Configuration
 -------------